paolorechia/learn-langchain/README.md

 * The quantized models are a direct copy of this repository: https://github.com/qwopqwop200/GPTQ-for-LLaMa
 * The inference code is slightly modified version of FastChat: https://github.com/lm-sys/FastChat
+* Thanks to oobagooba's contributors (https://github.com/oobabooga/text-generation-webui) for creating an easy to use backend.
 * All model creators / community that are training and sharing models